A Brief History of St John's Cathedral

-Perhaps the most significant fund-raising event organised by members of St John's is the annual Michaelmas Fair, first held in 1949 on the then Murray Parade Ground, now the site of the Cheung Kong Center.
-Since 1957 the Fair has been held in the precincts of the Cathedral and in the Halls.
+Perhaps the most significant fund-raising event organised by members of St John's is the annual Michaelmas Fair.
 For a number of years the entire proceeds of the Fair have been distributed to various charities and welfare organisations in Hong Kong.

 Men, women and children of many nationalities and with a variety of talents reach out in many directions enriching St John's and the community by sharing their gifts in an international spirit of goodwill and fellowship.